-Research Interests: I am interested in the interactional methods STEM learners and instructors use to understand each other when they work together in technology-rich environments.
-My work uses video to investigate the fine details of how people negotiate new ideas and discoveries.
+Research Interests: I am interested in the interactional methods learners and instructors use to build shared understandings of STEM ideas in technology-rich environments.
 The approach I take to investigating social interaction is inspired and informed by ethnomethodology and conversation analysis.

 - Abrahamson, D., Flood, V. J., Miele, J., & Siu, Y.-T. (2018).
 Enactivism and ethnomethodological conversation analysis as tools for expanding Universal Design for Learning: The case of visually impaired mathematics.
 ZDM Mathematics Education, https://doi.org/10.1007/s11858-018-0998-1.